lovelysystems/lovely-editor/README.md

 the LovelyEditor-component.
 As a result the edited content will come in the shape of HTML markup to be added to your page.
 Each editor will create an isolated HTML markup of its part.
+This makes it very easy for you to include a variety of different Editors into your App and organise them and their returned value exactly the way you need it.
+Also including a new Editor that is not supported yet can be accomplished within just a few easy steps.

 ![Example App](./assets/example_app.gif)